natosys/Battlefield-Casualty-Handling/README.md

+>  [!Caution]
+>
-> :warning: Calculation of per minute rate must be verified.
+> Calculation of per minute rate must be verified.
 It is currently significantly under-representing DNBI case rates.

-> [!Note]
->
-> Useful information